The Ethics of Using AI in Public Speaking: Where to Draw the Line

 Is it dishonest to use AI to prepare a speech?

-No. Using AI to research, structure, and refine a talk is no more dishonest than using books, coaches, or colleagues.
-The ethical line is crossed when a speaker presents AI generated content as their own original thinking without having genuinely engaged with and understood the material.
+No. Using AI to research, structure, and refine a presentation is no more dishonest than using books, a coach, or colleagues.
+The line is crossed only when you present AI generated content as your own original thinking without having genuinely engaged with and understood it.

 Should I tell my audience I used AI?

-You are not obligated to disclose AI use any more than you would disclose other preparation tools.
-However, you should be honest if asked directly.
-The key is that your talk reflects your genuine perspective and understanding, regardless of which tools helped you get there.
+You are no more obliged to disclose AI than any other preparation tool, but you should be honest if asked directly.
+What matters is that the presentation reflects your genuine perspective and understanding, whichever tools helped you get there.

 How do I know if I am relying too much on AI?

-The clearest test: can you deliver any section of your talk from memory, in your own words, without referring to your AI generated script?
-If you can, you have internalised the material and AI was a preparation tool.
-If you cannot, you have memorised someone else's output and need to do more of the thinking yourself.
+The clearest test: can you deliver any section from memory, in your own words, without the AI generated script?
+If yes, you have internalised it and AI was a tool.
+If no, you have memorised someone else's output and need to do more of the thinking yourself.

 What about using AI generated data or statistics in a speech?

-Always verify data independently before presenting it.
-AI tools can generate plausible sounding statistics that are inaccurate or outdated.
-Presenting unverified data as fact is irresponsible regardless of whether it came from AI, a website, or a colleague.
-Check primary sources.
+Always verify it independently first.
+The AI tools produce plausible sounding statistics that are inaccurate or out of date, and repeating an unverified number as fact is irresponsible whether it came from AI, a website, or a colleague.
+Check the primary source before it reaches your slide or your mouth.

 TL;DR: The Ethics of Using AI in Public Speaking